-Kevin Durant reportedly to sign 4-year contract with Brooklyn Nets
+Kevin Durant to sign contract with Brooklyn Nets

-(CNN)Kevin Durant is heading to New York City, media reports say.
+(CNN)Kevin Durant is heading to New York City.

-He has signed a four-season, $164 million contract with the Brooklyn Nets, according to ESPN's Adrian Wojarowski.
+The NBA player announced on Instagram Sunday night he would sign a contract with the Brooklyn Nets.

+The announcement was shared on the Instagram account for The Boardroom, Durant's new series for ESPN's streaming service, ESPN+.

 Durant is a six-time All Star who joined the Golden State Warriors in free agency in 2016.
 The team nabbed two straight NBA championships and made it to the finals this year before losing to the Toronto Raptors.